 Waste is any material lacking direct value to the producer, and so must be disposed of.
 All farming operations create waste products that need to be managed.
 Waste on the farm includes agro-chemicals (pesticides etc), animal carcasses, grey water (e.g. from cleaning the dairy equipment), black water (sewerage), manure and landfill.

 Opportunities exist in recycling glass, cans, paper, cardboard, plastic and a growing number of items.
-For example, Treetops Farm near Eston, winner of the Nedbank Sustainable Farm Award in 2014, collects glass, metal and oil for recycling.
+For example, Treetops Farm near Eston, a previous winner of the Nedbank Sustainable Farm Award, collects glass, metal and oil for recycling.
 The money funds various farm community projects and infrastructure, and so a sense of ownership and reward is created through waste management.
 Read more about the farming operation in “Farmers, bankers, conservationists (part 3)” blog.

 Farmer points of interest